snizzleorg/spectral/about.md

 section: 2
 title: Gabriele Reuter & Mattef Kuhlmey
 description:
-excerpt: Dance artist and urbanist Gabriele Reuter and sound artist Mattef Kuhlmey have been collaborating since 2014.
+excerpt: Gabriele Reuter and Mattef Kuhlmey have been collaborating since 2014.
 In their collaborative work they are concerned with the connections between sound, movement, choreography and space.
 image: about.jpg
-weight: 2
+weight: 3
 ---
-Dance artist and urbanist Gabriele Reuter and sound artist Mattef Kuhlmey have been collaborating since 2014.
+Gabriele Reuter and Mattef Kuhlmey have been collaborating since 2014.
 In their collaborative work they are concerned with the connections between sound, movement, choreography and space.

 ## Gabriele Reuter
 <img style="float: left; margin-left: 0px; margin-right: 20px; margin-bottom: 0px;" width="400px" src="../images/gabstar.jpg">